 - New and renewal applicants must sign a Private Loan Self-Certification Form every year for which the applicant receives funds.
 The self-certification form must be signed with pen and returned in hard-copy.

 - When the Contract and Self-certification form have been received, the Office will notify the student’s attending institution that the student has been awarded.

 - Does your office automatically receive my Praxis test scores?

-No. Scores are automatically sent to the Mississippi Department of Education for licensure requirements but they are not sent to the Mississippi Office of Student Financial Aid.
-Students must mail in a copy of their passing Praxis scores to the Mississippi Office of Student Financial Aid to be considered to receive WWTS.
-Scores may be submitted after the April 30 document deadline.
+No. Scores are automatically sent to the Mississippi Department of Education for licensure requirements, but they are not sent to the Mississippi Office of Student Financial Aid.
+Students must mail in a copy of their passing Praxis scores to the Mississippi Office of Student Financial Aid.

-- What if my semester grade point average does not meet the minimum requirement?
+- What if my GPA does not meet the minimum requirement?

-If your semester/trimester GPA is less than 3.0 at the end of a semester/trimester, you will lose the WWTS for the next semester/trimester of enrollment during a normal academic year.
-In order to regain eligibility your semester/trimester and cumulative GPA must meet the minimum requirement, which is 3.0.
+If your cumulative GPA is less than 3.0 at the end of a semester/trimester, you will lose the WWTS award for the next semester/trimester of enrollment during a normal academic year.
+In order to regain eligibility, your cumulative GPA must meet the minimum 3.0 GPA requirement.

 - Do I get to choose the grade level I want to teach, or am I just placed in a teaching job?